pkrucz00/ElevatorSystem/README.md

 will run simulation
 - with 8-elevators in the system,
-- with 16 storey building
+- with 16 storeys building
 - with 3 iterations
 - with people spawning in every iteration
 - with sleep time of 1